poretsky/youtube-dl-emacs/README.md

 points to a playlist, this playlist is submitted for download as paused and presented to the user for further manipulations.

+### Viewing video description

+Video description if requested is shown in a specially dedicated buffer.
+Along with the descriptive information this buffer may contain some action buttons and clickable links and following keystrokes are available there:

+- <kbd>a</kbd> -- Save clip URL as a w3m bookmark.
+- <kbd>k</kbd> -- Stop playback if any.
+- <kbd>q</kbd> -- Quit view and close the window.

 ## Integration with w3m web browser

 An additional keystroke <kbd>y</kbd> in `w3m-mode` pops up the menu of